Sarvar5734/WaitDontGo/replit.md

 - **Translation System (`translations.py`)**: Centralizes all bot text in a `TEXTS` dictionary, providing bilingual support for English and Russian, including comprehensive neurodivergent trait definitions in multiple languages.
 It includes helper functions for language detection and text retrieval.
 - **Handler Modules (`handlers.py`)**: Contains conversation handlers for user registration, the main menu system, profile management (viewing, editing), and dating features (like/pass, match detection, profile browsing), along with navigation elements like back buttons.
 - **Keep-Alive Service (`keep_alive.py`)**: A custom HTTP server that prevents the bot from going idle on hosting platforms and integrates with logging.
+- **Process Management (`process_manager.py`)**: Robust system to prevent multiple bot instances from running simultaneously.
+Uses PID files, process monitoring, and automatic cleanup to ensure only one bot runs at a time.
+Includes signal handlers for graceful shutdown and automatic killing of conflicting processes.

 ### Translation Management